 Sign up, subscribe, try for free, get started, learn more, join us!

-Properly made CTA’s offer rewards, explanation of what will happen after the action, frictionless forms and it takes advantage of the “fear of missing” out phenomenon.
+Successful CTAs offer rewards, an explanation of what will happen after the action, frictionless forms, sometimes takes advantage of the fear-of-missing-out – or FOMO.

 Heat maps are visual representations of your customers’ interaction with your website.

 - Mouse tracking maps

 Heat mapping is usually used to answer questions like:

 How easily can customers find your subscription form?

 Which colors are more attractive to your visitors?

 Responsive web design revolves around providing the same experience while looking at a website, regardless of whether it is on a computer, mobile or tablet device.

 Mobile device screens are smaller than computer screens, and users interact with touch rather than with a mouse.